JAlcocerT/Linux/content/docs/Debian/gaming.md

 **[Proton](https://github.com/ValveSoftware/Proton) is a compatibility layer** based on wine that includes Wine and various enhancements to make many Windows games work seamlessly on Linux.
 It's worth noting that not all Windows games are compatible, but the [list of supported games](https://www.protondb.com/explore) is continually growing.

+> ProtonDB is a community-driven website and database that provides compatibility information for running Windows games on Linux using Valve’s Proton compatibility layer.

 ### Lutris

 [Lutris](https://lutris.net/) is an **open-source gaming platform** that simplifies the installation and management of games on Linux.
 It supports a [wide range of games](https://lutris.net/games) from various sources, including Steam, GOG, and more.
 Lutris also allows you to configure different game emulators and wine versions for maximum compatibility.